CharlesWheat/hello-world/README.md

 # hello-world-sample
-I like data and tits, in this order.
+I like data and boobs, in this order.